William Contreras Preview, Player Props: Brewers vs. Phillies

 William Contreras At The Plate

-- He has hit a home run in 12.5% of his games this year, and 2.9% of his chances at the plate.
+- He has gone deep in 12.4% of his games this season, and 2.9% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.